marco-loche/RomaJS-SameOriginPolicyTalk/README.md

 http://www.site1.local:3000/
 ```

-Using your broweser take a look at the console what's go under the hood and pay particular attention to the HTTP Headers of requests and responses.
+Using the console of your favourite broweser take a look what's going on under the hood and pay particular attention to the HTTP Headers of requests and responses.

 ### Same Origin Policy in action
 ```